react-navigation/react-navigation.github.io/website/versioned_docs/version-4.x/stack-navigator-2.0.md

 ### Examples

-See the examples [SimpleStack.tsx](https://github.com/react-navigation/react-navigation/blob/master/examples/NavigationPlayground/src/SimpleStack.tsx) and [ModalStack.tsx](https://github.com/react-navigation/react-navigation/blob/master/examples/NavigationPlayground/src/ModalStack.tsx) which you can run locally as part of the [NavigationPlayground](https://github.com/react-community/react-navigation/tree/master/examples/NavigationPlayground) app.

-You can view these examples directly on your phone by visiting [our expo demo](https://exp.host/@react-navigation/NavigationPlayground).
+See the examples in the [example app](https://github.com/react-navigation/stack/tree/master/example) in the repo.

 ### Animations